swch/strivve-docs-nextjs/src/pages/integrations/sources/index.md

 | mobile_app                     | Interaction occurred within a native mobile app.
 | mobile_web                     | Interaction occured via a mobile browser.

-One of the pre-defined Device property values must be selected.
+One of the above pre-defined property values must be selected.
 If the parameter passed does not match the below, an error will be logged to the web console and internal server logs.
 Strivve will in turn detect the platform where the reporting output will be assigned as ‘desktop’ or ‘mobile_web’.

 ### Reporting
 This information will be sent through the Strivve platform and made available as part of the [Strivve Partner Portal and Webhook Reporting](/ops-admin/reporting) with following new columns: